artefactual/atom-docs/user-manual/administer/search-updates.rst

 4. Beside the "Type" drop-down, select the type of date used to filter the
    results:

    * Select *Creation* for new records
    * Select *Revision* for updated records, or
    * Select *Both* for both.

+5. You can limit the results to records associated with a specific :term:`archival institution` using the :term:`repository` filter.
+Note that currently this filter **only** works with :term:`archival description` records
+   - if you flip the "Type" to a different :term:`entity`, the Repository filter will be hidden.

-5. If searching for *Archival description*, set "Publication status" to either *published* or *draft* records, or both (i.e. *All*).
+6. If searching for *Archival description*, set "Publication status" to either *published* or *draft* records, or both (i.e. *All*).

-6. Select the range of time you for which you want to return results, using the Start and End date fields in the Date range area.
+7. Select the range of time you for which you want to return results, using the Start and End date fields in the Date range area.
 When you click into one of the fields, AtoM will display a drop-down graphical date-picker you can use to select the desired date; alternatively, you can type a date into